sydbross/dog-rescue-pattern-library/patterns/buttons/README.md

 -The light buttons are for over the banner.

--THe ghost button is for content heavy pages (aka adoption page) so that it does not appear cluttered.
+-The ghost button is for content heavy pages (aka adoption page) so that it does not appear cluttered.